ParaskP7/android-dev-sources/README.md

 As an issue title use `Add http://example.com`.

+### Found this project useful?
+If you found this project useful, then please consider giving it a :star: on GitHub and sharing it with your friends via social media.

 # PS
 I would really love some feedback on this list I've created and more so would love your contribution to this list as I am sure I might be forgetting other important and equally powerful Android dev sources that our community can benefit from...